Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 \subsubsection{Markov Chain Monte Carlo EM (MCMC-EM)}

-Advances in numerical methods make it possible to sample from complex multivariate distributions \cite{robert2013monte, duane1987hybrid,pakman2014exact}.
-Numerical methods are particularly useful when the first and second order statistics of a posterior density do not have a closed form expression.
-In this case, the E-step of the EM approach can be performed by drawing samples using MCMC methods and then calculating the sample statistics from those samples.
-This approach is usually referred as Monte Carlo EM (MCMC-EM) \cite{andrieu2003introduction, sherman1999conditions}.
-We first consider the classical Gibbs sampling approach \cite{geman1984stochastic, li2015efficient}.
-We use hat notation to refer to the estimates of various parameters (e.g. $\vect{\hat{\Sigma}}$).
+Advances in numerical methods made it possible to sample from complex multivariate distributions \cite{robert2013monte, duane1987hybrid,pakman2014exact}.
+Numerical methods are particularly useful when the first and second order statistics of a posterior density do not have a closed form expressions.
+In this case, the E-step can be performed by drawing samples using numerical Markov Chain Monte Carlo (MCMC) and then calculating the sample statistics.
+This approach is usually referred to as MCMC-EM \cite{andrieu2003introduction, sherman1999conditions}.

+First, we consider the Gibbs sampling approach in \cite{geman1984stochastic, li2015efficient}.
+We use hat notation to refer to the empirical estimates of various parameters (e.g. $\vect{\hat{\Sigma}}$, $\vect{\hat{\mu}}$).
+We use the multivariate truncated normal (TN) definition in \cite{li2015efficient} and write